IDENTITY THEFT VICTIM GUIDE

 As soon as you become aware your personal information has been stolen and/or used by someone else, you should act quickly and follow the steps outlined below.
-Be sure to keep a record with the details of your conversations and copies of all correspondence.
+Be sure to keep a record of the details of your conversations and copies of all correspondence.

 - Place fraud alerts on your credit reports